Mindhorn: Release

 Mindhorn went on general release in the UK on 5 May 2017, and was screened at the Belfast Film Festival.
-Netflix acquired the rights to broadcast in all territories outside of the UK for 12 May 2017.
+Netflix acquired the rights to broadcast in all territories outside of the UK between 12 May 2017 and May 2023.
 The film was nominated for a best debut screenwriter award by the British Independent Film Awards in 2017.

 Reception

 On Rotten Tomatoes the film has an approval rating of 92% based on reviews from 48 critics.
 The site's consensus was, "Led by a committed performance from Julian Barratt, Mindhorn offers audiences a laugh-out-loud comedy whose sublime silliness is enhanced by its more thoughtful moments."